This article was fully updated in June 2024.

 • Many hotels and guesthouses in Victoria Falls, Harare and Bulawayo will have internet of some form.

-• Many coffee shops also have Wifi, although you may need to buy prepaid top-up cards from the venue to do so.
+• Many coffee shops also have Wifi, although you may need to buy a top-up card from the venue to do so.

 • Note that Zimbabwe sockets are mainly square 3-pins (type G), but check with your accommodation first.

-• If you’re going outside of the cities into the countryside/wildlife park, the likelihood is that there won’t be internet – however, that will be the last thing on your mind when you’re in the bush, believe me.
+• If you’re going outside of the cities into the countryside/wildlife park, the likelihood is that there won’t be internet – however, that will be the last thing on your mind when you’re in the bush.

 • Zimbabwean websites usually end in the domain extension ‘co.zw’, but some use the South African ‘co.za’.